-Oil prices dip on high OPEC supplies, rising U.S. production
+Oil prices fall as OPEC oil exports rise

-Oil markets were little changed on Friday, with U.S. crude remaining below $50 per barrel, restrained by rising output from the United States as well as producer club OPEC.
+Oil prices edged lower on Friday and were on track for weekly losses, weighed down by rising OPEC exports and strong output from the United States.

-U.S. West Texas Intermediate (WTI) crude futures were at $48.95 per barrel at 0707 GMT, down 8 cents, or 0.1 per cent, from their last close and set to drop 1.5 per cent for the week.
+Brent crude futures, the international benchmark, were trading at $51.76 a barrel at 1141 GMT, 25 cents below the last close and heading for a fall of close to 1.5 per cent on the week.

-Brent crude futures, the international benchmark for oil prices, were at $51.92 a barrel, down 9 cents, or 0.2 per cent, from their last close and set to drop 1 per cent for the week.
+U.S. West Texas Intermediate (WTI) crude futures were 30 cents lower at $48.73 per barrel and were set to drop by around 2 per cent for the week.

-Traders said prices were pressured by rising output, although strong demand prevented bigger drops.
+Analysts said prices were pressured by rising output, although strong demand limited the losses.

-“Developments this week have seen some pessimism return to markets,” National Australia Bank said in its August outlook.

-Barclays bank said “we expect a downward (price) correction during this quarter,” but see Brent at an average of $54 per barrel during the fourth quarter.
+“Increasing OPEC production and increasing OPEC exports are the reason the market has been trading lower,” said PVM Oil Associates analyst Tamas Varga.

-Crude oil exports by the Organization of the Petroleum Exporting Countries (OPEC) rose to a record high in July, according to a report by Thomson Reuters Oil Research this week.
+While the Organization of the Petroleum Exporting Countries is leading cuts of 1.8 million bpd along with some non-members such as Russia, its July exports rose to a record high, according to a report by Thomson Reuters Oil Research.

-The rise came despite the group’s pledge to restrict output by 1.8 million bpd until March 2018 together with some non-OPEC producers, including Russia.
+A Reuters survey also showed OPEC oil output at 2017 highs in July, led by Libyan gains.
+Both Libya and Nigeria were exempt from OPEC’s output cut deal.

-But output in Russia is also high.
-Russia’s largest oil producer Rosneft <ROSN.MM> said on Friday its crude oil output grew by 11.1 per cent year-on-year in the second quarter of 2017 to 56.08 million tonnes.
+Output in Russia is also high.
+Russia’s largest oil producer Rosneft said its crude oil output grew by 11.1 per cent year-on-year in the second quarter.

-Average daily oil production, however, declined by 1.2 per cent in the second quarter compared to the first quarter and stood at 4.57 million bpd, the company said, citing “the limitations for the Russian oil producers related to the agreements with the OPEC+ countries”.

 In the United States, oil production has hit 9.43 million bpd, the highest since August 2015 and up 12 per cent from its most recent low in June last year.